-We acknowledge the gender-based discrimination of women in the labour market.
+We acknowledge the gender-based discrimination of women in the labour market, including the underpayment of historically female-dominated occupations.
 We therefore demand equal pay for equally valuable work and an end to discrimination based on pregnancy and parenthood.

-236 2.
+263 2.
 LGBTQIA+ rights

 Lesbian, gay, bisexual, trans, queer, intersex, and asexual rights are still under attack in our patriarchal, capitalist system.
 Even today, conservative governments are trying to take away the hard-earned freedoms and rights of LGBTQIA+ people.
-Homophobia\ and transphobia\ can fuel hate speech and hate crime and should be criminalised.
+Homophobia and transphobia can fuel hate speech and hate crime and should be criminalised.

-Every person should have the right to live according to their sexual 242 orientation, gender identity, and gender expression freely and without fear.
-So-243 called "conversion therapy"\ is dehumanising and should be banned.
-The 244 245 relationships of same- and opposite-sex couples and their families should enjoy equal recognition.
-Same-sex couples have a right to family life.
-This includes 246 247 the right for all people with a uterus to have access to medically assisted 248 procreation\, regardless of their sexual orientation or relationship status.
-Marriages and civil unions should be open to all couples, and those recognised 249 250 in one European country should also be fully recognised in all others.
+Every person should have the right to live according to their sexual 269 orientation, gender identity, and gender expression freely and without fear.
+So-270 called "conversion therapy" is dehumanising and must be banned and prosecuted 271 immediately.
+The relationships of same- and opposite-sex couples and their 272 families should enjoy equal recognition.
+All couples have a right to family 273 life.
+This includes the right to adoption and foster care, the right for all 274 people with a uterus to have access to medically assisted procreation, and the 275 right of equal access to sperm donation, regardless of their sexual orientation, 276 277 health or relationship status.
+IVF treatments should be equally reimbursable to 278 all couples.
+Marriages and civil unions must be open to all couples, and those 279 recognised in one European country must also be and automatically fully 280 recognised in all others.

-Trans women are women, trans men are men, non-binary is valid, and trans rights are human rights.
+Trans women are women, trans men are men, being non-binary is valid, and trans 281 282 rights are human rights.
 Mandatory mental health assessments violate trans people's dignity and right to self-determination and should be banned.
-We demand legal gender recognition procedures and the right to change names in an autodeclarative and unconditional manner.
-These procedures should be quick, transparent, accessible, free, based solely on individual self-determination, and without age restrictions.
-Additionally, we call for the removal of all sex markers in identity documents, including passports.
+We demand 283 legal gender recognition procedures for all genders and none, and the right to 284 change names in an auto-declarative and unconditional manner.
+These procedures 285 should be quick, transparent, accessible, free, based solely on individual self-286 determination, and without age restrictions.
+Additionally, we call for the 287 removal of all sex markers in identity documents, including passports.
+288

-e.
+289 e.
 Religion

-Pluralistic societies\ depend on enabling a safe space in which each person is 260 free to believe or not believe, practise their beliefs, observe their beliefs, 261 and organise for their beliefs.
-We fight against islamophobia\ and 262 antisemitism\, and condemn any kind of discrimination and hate speech against 263 people based on their religion.
-We believe in a pluralistic society built on 264 265 dialogue.
-The right to religious freedom and the right to practise religion 266 freely must be protected under national and European law.
-We oppose the idea that religion is by nature a divisive issue and a source of tensions, and that 267 people should hide their religious beliefs or feel ashamed of them.
-268
+Pluralistic societies depend on enabling a safe space in which each person is 290 free to believe or not believe, practise their beliefs, observe their beliefs, 291 and organise for their beliefs.
+We fight against islamophobia and 292 293 antisemitism, and condemn any kind of discrimination and hate speech against people based on their religion.
+We believe in a pluralistic society built on 294 dialogue.
+The right to religious freedom and the right to practise religion 295 296 freely must be protected under national and European law.
+We oppose the idea 297 that religion is by nature a divisive issue and a source of tensions, and that people should hide their religious beliefs or feel ashamed of them.
+298

-We stand for a secular state\ in which there is a separation between religion 269 and government, and where religious laws are not considered to be above or 270 outside civil law.
-We believe states should not give preferential treatment to 271 certain religions as this creates a discriminatory system.
-Workers should have 272 273 the right to celebrate the holidays of their own religion without facing discrimination or penalisation.
-The wearing of religious symbols should not be 274 used as a reason to exclude people from education, work, public services, or 275 276 public spaces.
+We stand for a secular state in which there is a separation between religion 299 and government, and where religious laws are not considered to be above or 300 outside civil law.
+We believe states should not give preferential treatment to 301 any religion or religious persons and organisations over other citizens and 302 charities as this creates a discriminatory system.
+Workers should have the right 303 to celebrate the holidays of their own religion without facing discrimination or 304 305 penalisation.
+The wearing of religious symbols should not be used as a reason to 306 exclude people from education, work, public services, or public spaces.

-f.
-Cultural rights
+307 f.
+Cultural and Indigenous Rights